ssofat90/ITMD521/week-02/README.md

 and then java trail2.
 This will be read all the zip files from the all folder in the box and convert them into text files.

+3. Run the temperature_maximum.java after the database has been created and this program inserts the data and finds the maximum temperature.